 Acquire an entry stamp in your passport from border control staff when you first enter the Schengen zone.

-From 15 January 2017, unaccompanied minors (under 18 years of age) departing France must hold their own identity document, a copy of a parent/guardian’s identification and a completed form issued by the French Ministry of Interior.
+Unaccompanied minors (under 18 years of age) normally resident in France who wish to depart French territory, must hold their own identity document, a copy of a parent/guardian’s identification and a completed form issued by the French Ministry of Interior.
 The Ministry’s website provides further details (in French language only).

 If you plan to travel to France for reasons other than tourism, or for more than 90 days, you are required to obtain a visa issued by the French authorities in Australia prior to arrival in France.
 Australians cannot apply for a visa for France inside French territory, nor can they change the status of their visa (for example, from a tourist visa to a student or resident visa).